MafaldaSFerreira/physalia_adaptation_course-2024/04_day4/01_haploblocks/Tutorial_Day4_haploblocks.md

 ![fst_AB_BB](06_images/Fst_ABvsBB.png)

-### (Optional) Studying heterozygosity with the % of heterozygotes in each genotype group
+### Studying heterozygosity with the % of heterozygotes in each genotype group
 A typical signature of inversions or regions of supressed recombination is elevated heterozygosity among putative heterozygote individuals.
 We can test this by calculating heterozygosity within the AB group.
 We will use the `--hardy` options for VCFtools which tests [Hardy-Weinberg equilibrium](https://en.wikipedia.org/wiki/Hardy%E2%80%93Weinberg_principle) for each SNP and report the observed and expected fraction of heterozygotes at each position.

 You can follow the tutorial to do so here: